Skip to main content

 “Why?
 “Ishaan Dev frowned.
 Mandakini Devi smiled faintly.

-“Because we grow up with the idea that our parents, our kings and queens are all perfect reflections of morals and righteousness but the reality can be far from the truth.”
+“Because we grow up with the idea that our parents, our kings and queens, are all perfect reflections of morals and righteousness, but the reality can be far from the truth.”

 Ravi Varman sat down with the scroll that had arrived at dawn, his face pale and his palms cold.
 Sumedha woke up to find him looking down at the carpet like a statue as he sat on the edge of the bed.
 She assumed it was because of his mother.
-He had spent a sleepless night in her arms lamenting about his failures as she reassured him.
+He had spent a sleepless night in her arms, lamenting about his failures as she reassured him.

-“What is wrong?” her touch jolted him.
+“What is wrong?”
+Her touch jolted him.
 “Is it done?”

 “It is not your fault…” She managed.
 He shook his head.
 “It is.
 I told him to make her travel.
 This is because I sinned.
 I executed my mother.” he stopped as Haimanti arrived at the threshold and clearly didn’t expect to see him there.
 She bit her lips and turned to leave.
-Cursing herself for the habit she developed over the past few weeks to rush to the queen at dawn.
+Cursing herself for the habit she developed over the past few weeks of rushing to the queen at dawn.
 Sumedha stopped her.

-“Stay Haimanti.
+“Stay, Haimanti.
 There is something I want to talk about.
 To both of you.”

-Ravi Varman knew quite well that two wrongs never made a right but he couldn’t turn Sumedha down.
+Ravi Varman knew quite well that two wrongs never made a right, but he couldn’t turn Sumedha down.
 She was right, the girl had nowhere to go and nobody to respect her after knowing she was with Trishaan Dev.
 It was true that there were times when Trishaan Dev acted like a brother and protected and guided him.
-Although Ravi knew it was for his own agenda mostly he felt a sense of responsibility.
-A sense of giving Trishaan Dev respect his father never did.
+Although Ravi knew it was for his own agenda mostly, he felt a sense of responsibility.
+A sense of giving Trishaan Dev respect that his father never did.
 He could do it by preventing Haimanti from being another victim of circumstances for the man she loved, like Subhashini was.
 But he was clear that accepting her as a wife would only be social and not imply any responsibilities otherwise.
-Haimanti was grateful to Sumedha for saving her and her family name.
+Haimanti was grateful to Sumedha for saving her and her family's name.
 She vowed to spend her life guiding and protecting Rajputra Aruna Dev like her own child.
 Perhaps she could do away with some of Trishaan Dev’s sins that way.

-Vrinda was waiting eagerly at the gates of the inner palace a few steps behind General Shivanandan and after the royals were properly welcomed the moment she saw Urvi she broke down.
+Vrinda was waiting eagerly at the gates of the inner palace, a few steps behind General Shivanandan, and after the royals were properly welcomed, the moment she saw Urvi, she broke down.

 “What is wrong, girl?
 I am here now.”
 Urvi reassured her.